-(3) Essential elements of the action
+Essential elements of the action

-Grant - Call for proposals: EUR 3,240,000
+Grant - Call for proposals: EUR 3,480,000

-- (a) The essential eligibility criteria: The list of eligible actions (activities) is set in part 3.2 of the Annex 2 of the Commission Implementing Decision C(2014)9314 of 10 December 2014, in line with the objectives, specific objectives, and results set.
-They comprise among others: - 1) Actions to identify labour skills becoming a bottleneck for further businesses development and competitiveness; development and delivery of advanced training programmes for sectors where lack of particular skills is identified, targeting in particular youth and women groups; joint actions targeting to strengthen the cooperation in field of education and vocational education and training (VET) qualifications; actions to contribute to increasing access to employment of youth people and women, with a particular focus on marginalized areas; actions that foster entrepreneurship thinking and promote entrepreneurship skills among young and women; actions to promote and encourage social entrepreneurship. - 2) Design and development of joint tourism offers, products and services; actions to encourage entrepreneurship in tourism sector; actions seeking for synergies between recreation tourism, nature tourism and business and rural tourism; exchange of best models and practices in the hospitality industry, in particular actions aiming at introducing new management models and improving service quality; small scale improvements of tourism, transport infrastructure, restoration and/or preservation of cultural, natural and historical sites and procurement of equipment; reinforcement of the existing networks amongst cultural institutions (i.e. museums, historical centres, theatres, libraries, etc.) and/or establishment of new ones; development of joint programmes for protection, promotion and management of cultural assets, and for safeguarding the most valuable cultural heritage monuments and sites; youth initiatives on cultural exchange for promotion of cultural heritage with a particular focus on youth living in rural areas, minorities and vulnerable groups; support the commercialisation of new artists' and artisans' products; and promotion of creative industries with particular focus on youth and women related initiatives. - 3) Development of harmonised plans of actions to address soil contamination in a sustainable way; development of joint design of plans and measures for improvement of the quality of water flows through protection of water from different sources of contamination; support preparation of feasibility studies for future investments in solid waste, water and sewage systems; small infrastructure works and procurement of equipment in the fields of solid waste and wastewater, sewage systems; exchange of good international practices between local authorities on management of solid waste, water and sewage systems; and awareness measures on implementation of environmental standards in solid and wastewater, sewage and water protection.
+(a) The essential eligibility criteria:

+The eligible activities are set out in section 3.2 of the 2014-2020 CBC programme, Annex 2 of the Commission Implementing decision C(2014)9314 of 10 December 2014.
+The following list is a summary indicating the main eligible actions/operations:

+- 1) Actions to identify labour skills that are becoming a bottleneck for further business development and competitiveness; development and delivery of advanced training programmes for sectors where lack of particular skills is identified, particularly targeting youth and women groups; joint actions targeting to strengthen the co-operation in field of education and vocational education and training (VET) qualifications; actions to contribute to increasing access to employment of youth people and women, with a particular focus on marginalised areas; actions that foster entrepreneurship thinking and promote entrepreneurship skills among youth and women; actions to promote and encourage social entrepreneurship. - 2) Design and development of joint tourism offers, products and services; actions to encourage entrepreneurship in tourism sector; actions seeking for synergies between recreation tourism, nature tourism and business and rural tourism; exchange of best models and best practices in the hospitality industry, in particular actions aiming at introducing new management models and improving service quality; small scale improvements of tourism, transport infrastructure, restoration and/or preservation of cultural, natural and historical sites and procurement of equipment; reinforcement of the existing networks amongst cultural institutions (i.e. museums, historical centres, theatres, libraries, etc.) and/or establishment of new ones; development of joint programmes for protection, promotion and management of cultural assets, and for safeguarding the most valuable cultural heritage monuments and sites; youth initiatives on cultural exchange for promotion of cultural heritage with a particular focus on youth living in rural areas, minorities and vulnerable groups; support to the commercialisation of new artists' and artisans' products; and promotion of creative industries with particular focus on youth and women related initiatives.

+3) Development of harmonised plans of actions to address soil contamination in a sustainable way; development of joint design of plans and measures for improvement of the quality of water flows through protection of water from different sources of contamination; support preparation of feasibility studies for future investments in solid waste, water and sewage systems; small infrastructure works and procurement of equipment in the fields of solid waste and wastewater, sewage systems; exchange of good international practices between local authorities on management of solid waste, water and sewage systems; and awareness measures on implementation of environmental standards in solid and wastewater, sewage and water protection.